bergie/bergie.github.com/_posts/2012-10-02-tablet-productivity.md

 * Bringing software and connectivity to areas outside of traditional office work
 * Replacing dedicated hardware for measurements, analysis, etc

+Every major shift in computing has brought its new big companies.
+PCs gave us Microsoft, web Google and Facebook.
+In the tablet space the focus has so far been on hardware and platforms, but I'm quite certain *there will be winners in the productivity software space* as well, companies that we may not have even heard of yet.
+Maybe your company is going to be one of them?

 One interesting area is _user interfaces you don't actually have to use_, using sensors and machine learning to [make software contextual](http://worrydream.com/MagicInk/), to react to the environment and needs of the user before they know them.
 [Google Now](http://www.google.com/landing/now/) is an interesting, but so far short step into this direction.

 *Previously on my blog: "[It is just a toy](http://bergie.iki.fi/blog/it-is-just-a-toy/)".*